glatsa/beautiful-jekyll/futureprojects.md

 </p>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
       Most of the data I've used has been with fixed data that isn't streaming.
-      Therefore, this is a gap in my experience.
-      To get better at interacting with streaming data, I need to first learn about [Time-Series Analysis], and then I'll be have a better foundation to learn about [Streaming Data].
+Therefore, this is a gap in my experience.To get better at interacting with streaming data, I need to first learn about [Time-Series Analysis], and then I'll be have a better foundation to learn about [Streaming Data].

 ## Setting Up A Home Server
 <p align="center">